JaredXwos/WordBlitz/README.md

 ## Immediate To-do
 - Formalise a dictionary and dice format in global variables
+- Redo buttons to be automatically generated via JS instead of repeated lines in the XAML File
 - Enable the picker in settings to reflect the current values stored in config
 - Create a function to generate the random letters based off the dice and amend the buttons accordingly
 - Create a function to bind with the game buttons to make sense of button inputs during game phase